 Not To Be Missed: Make sure to go up to the dome and viewpoint where you can have one of the most amazing panoramic views of Rome.
 Can you believe we actually did miss this??
 I blame the jet-lag!
 So, make sure you don’t make the same mistake as us and check it out!

-4. Day Two In Rome – Sistine Chapel
+Day 2: Sistine Chapel

 I was super impressed just walking down the hallway that leads to the main chapel where Michelangelo’s famous painting adorn the ceiling.